AI4Bharat/IndicMFA/README.md

 This project outlines the process of aligning a speech corpus with corresponding text transcripts from scratch, focusing on letter-wise alignment rather than the more common word-wise alignment.
 The approach replaces the traditional Grapheme-to-Phoneme (G2P) process with a Grapheme-to-Grapheme (G2G) process.

 ### Project Components
-- **Speech Corpus**: Contains audio files and corresponding text transcripts.
+- **Speech Corpus**: Contains audio files and corresponding text transcripts[processed].
 - **Pronunciation Dictionary**: Custom dictionary mapping each grapheme to itself.
+Contains all the letters of the language
-- **Acoustic Model**: A model trained using the Speech Corpus and G2G Pronunciation Dictionary.
+- **Acoustic Model**: A model trained using the Speech Corpus and G2G Pronunciation Dictionary that extracts features and predicts phonemes.

 ### Directory Structure